Currently pursuing a Bachelor of Technology in Aerospace Engineering, I am also very interested in gardening and sports.

 Possessing beautiful fruits, the rosary pea contains black and red seeds.
 Used extensively in making imported jewelry, they are popular as rosary prayer beads.

 The pea seeds contain the poison abrin.
 The seeds are completely safe until they are scratched or the outer coating is damaged.
-Due to obvious reasons, it poses greater danger to the jewelry maker than to the wearer.
-These are aggressively-growing creepers which can cover a whole region if not kept in check.
+Due to obvious reasons, it poses a greater danger to the jewelry maker than to the wearer.
+These are aggressively growing creepers which can cover a whole region if not kept in check.

 Abrin, the rosary pea poison is much more poisonous than ricin.
 About 2.5 milligrams of abrin is enough to kill a human, and each pea possesses more poison than the above-mentioned amount.
 It inhibits protein synthesis by bonding with the cell membranes.